marcocspc/URNAI-Tools/README.md

 The basic installation will install all the *basic* required dependencies, including OpenAI Gym and SC2LE.
 But for other supported environments, you will need to install them for yourself.
 We describe how to do this on the next section.

+To use tensorflowp-cpu instead of gpu, go to Optional below.

 ### Optional

 #### Starcraft II